Riding My First Bikepacking Endurance Race

 Riding next to a friendly k-9 for 2 miles.

-There were many points where I wanted to quit.
+There were many points where I wanted to stop.

-To travel all the way to GA, to get this far into the race, I couldn’t quit unless something medically stopped me.
+To travel all the way to GA, to get this far into the race, I couldn’t quit unless something medical or mechanically stopped me.

 The Pinhoti trail will always have a special place in my heart.